 - Putting you in contact with our local groups across the UK

-Requests should be made as early as possible in your application process in order for them to be considered, as this process can take up to 8 weeks.
-If you would like people living with diabetes to become involved in your research, please contact the Diabetes UK Research Team: research@diabetes.org.uk and request a patient and public involvement form.
+Requests should be made as early as possible in your application process in order for them to be considered.
+Please contact researchcomms@diabetes.org.uk to request a patient and public involvement form.

 Participant recruitment